Athou/commafeed/README.md

     - MySQL
     - MariaDB

-## Deployment
+## Usage

+### Public instance

+A free public instance is available at https://www.commafeed.com.

+It has no ads, no tracking, and your data is never exploited or sold to third parties.
+The service is funded entirely through donations.
+However, this public instance does have a few limitations compared to self-hosted setups, outlined [here](https://github.com/Athou/commafeed/discussions/1567).

 ### Docker

-Docker is the easiest way to get started with CommaFeed.
+Docker is the easiest way to get started with self-hosted CommaFeed.

 Docker images are built automatically and are available at https://hub.docker.com/r/athou/commafeed